mobxjs/mobx/docs/faq/migrate-to-6.md

 ## New features

-TODO:

-makeObservable

-makeAutoObservable

-autoActions
+-   [`makeObservable(target, annotations)`](../refguide/observable.md#makeobservable) is now the recommended way to make objects with a fixed shape observable, such as classes.
+-   [`makeAutoObservable(target)`](../refguide/observable.md#makeautoobservable) is will automatically determine the annotations used by `makeObservable`.
+Methods will be marked as 'autoAction', so that they can be used both from a computed value or as stand alone method.
+-   MobX 6 can be used in both modern environments, and environments that don't support Proxy.
+So both MobX 4 and 5 users can upgrade to 6.
+See [proxy support](../refguide/configure.md#proxy-support) for more details.
 -   `observable.array` now supports `{ proxy: false }` as option.

--   Fixed #2326
--   Fixed #2379

-`reaction`'s effect function now receives the previous value seen by the reaction as second argument.
+-   `reaction`'s effect function now receives the previous value seen by the reaction as second argument.

-flow can be used as annotation
+-   `flow` can now be used as annotation as well.
+You might need `flowResult` in case you use TypeScript to extract the correct result type. [details](../refguide/action.md#-using-flow-instead-of-asyncawait).

 ## Breaking changes